 Dr. James S.C.
 Chao

-Dr. and Mrs. James S.C.
-Chao dedicated their lives to promoting the values of education, volunteerism and philanthropy.
+Dr. James S.C.
+Chao and Mrs. Ruth Mulan Chu Chao dedicated their lives to promoting the values of education, volunteerism and philanthropy.
 More than 5,000 American and Chinese students have been given the opportunity to widen their horizons through the generous scholarships provided by the Shanghai Mulan Education Foundation, and other Chao family philanthropies.

 Despite a busy career, Dr. Chao has always found time to serve on numerous boards, including as adjunct professor, advisor, and Trustee of the St. John’s University Board of Governors.
 In recognition of his lifelong contributions to the University and dedication to education, St. John’s conferred its most prestigious award — the Medal of Honor– upon Dr. Chao.
 Dr. Chao remains as Trustee Emeritus of St. John’s University.

 On October 12, 2012, Harvard University announced a momentous gift to the University to construct the Ruth Mulan Chu Chao Center, which will anchor the Executive Education programs at Harvard Business School.
 In addition, the gift will support the Ruth Mulan Chu and James Si-Cheng Chao Family Fellowship Fund at Harvard Business School.
 With this gift, Dr. Chao not only recognized Harvard University’s 375th anniversary, but the 50th anniversary of the admission of women to Harvard Business School, which four of his daughters attended.
 The Ruth Mulan Chu Chao Center will also have the distinction of being the first building on the Harvard campus to be named for a woman and for an American of Chinese ancestry.